wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 transparency.
 It's a great example of how LLMs work best when they augment human capabilities rather than trying to replace them entirely.

-### AI-Powered Knowledge Sharing Through Interviews
+### AI-Powered knowledge sharing through interviews

 Another interesting case involved Info Support itself, the organization I work for.
 We were struggling with knowledge sharing.
 We had a common problem: experts who were too